tsinghua-ideal/Zn-multiplication/README.md

 The scheme supports *leveled* arithmetic with exact correctness.
 Given the task is one multiplication of two int64 vectors, this submission instantiates the GZ26 scheme in a *leveled* manner (i.e., not fully), with ring dimension of `2 ** 13` and four 30-bit primes in the moduli chain.
 Together with two 40-bit auxiliary moduli, the total `log(QP)=201` and this satisfies *128-bit security* as recommended in the [Security Guideline](https://eprint.iacr.org/2024/463).
 The secret key distribution is UNIFORM TERNARY.
 The only evaluation key is the relinearization key.

 In more detail, each ciphertext contains `(2 ** 13)/64 = 128` numbers of 64-bit integer, and the modulus switching after the multiplication consumes 2 primes.
-We need 2 remaining primes in total to represent the arithmetic overflow in `mathcal{Z}` (See paper), as otherwise the message will be corrupted.
+We need 2 remaining primes to represent the arithmetic overflow in `mathcal{Z}` (See paper), as otherwise the message will be corrupted.

 ## Installation